kushaldas/pym/docs/operatorsexpressions.rst

 Expressions
 ===========

-Generally while writing expressions we put spaces before and after every operator so that the code becomes clearer to read, like
+Generally while writing expressions we put spaces before and after every operator so that the code becomes clearer to read, like:

 ::

     a = 234 * (45 - 56.0 / 34)

-One example code used to show expressions
+One example code used to show expressions:

 ::